Torsion constant

-The torsion constant is a geometrical property of a bar's cross-section which is involved in the relationship between angle of twist and applied torque along the axis of the bar, for a homogeneous linear-elastic bar.
+The torsion constant or torsion coefficient is a geometrical property of a bar's cross-section.
+It is involved in the relationship between angle of twist and applied torque along the axis of the bar, for a homogeneous linear elastic bar.
 The torsion constant, together with material properties and length, describes a bar's torsional stiffness.
 The SI unit for torsion constant is m4.

 History

 In 1820, the French engineer A. Duleau derived analytically that the torsion constant of a beam is identical to the second moment of area normal to the section Jzz, which has an exact analytic equation, by assuming that a plane section before twisting remains planar after twisting, and a diameter remains a straight line.

 Unfortunately, that assumption is correct only in beams with circular cross-sections, and is incorrect for any other shape where warping takes place.

 For non-circular cross-sections, there are no exact analytical equations for finding the torsion constant.
 However, approximate solutions have been found for many shapes.

 Non-circular cross-sections always have warping deformations that require numerical methods to allow for the exact calculation of the torsion constant.

 The torsional stiffness of beams with non-circular cross sections is significantly increased if the warping of the end sections is restrained by, for example, stiff end blocks.